henrik/old-henrik.nyh.se/_posts/2011-07-16_02-05-usability-trumps-security.markdown

 There are definitely cases where it's the user-friendly thing not to reveal if a username or email is in use.
 Such as on a dating site, where the user may be embarrassed or worse to be revealed as a member.

+Obviously security is important.
+But this is [security by obscurity](http://en.wikipedia.org/wiki/Security_through_obscurity).
+An attacker is unlikely to try email addresses entirely at random.
+They will probably know or suspect that the account exists before starting out.
+And your site should probably not rely on the username being a secret for security.

-And if you do insist on not telling the user, please think things through.
+Also, if you do insist on not telling the user, please think things through.

 ![Password reset form stating "Invalid username or email".](http://dl.dropbox.com/u/546793/blog/2011-07-16-usability-trumps-security/pivotal-pwreset.png)